 - 2004, Operation Wonderland, Arts Council England, £18,000

-I welcome PhD and Masters by Research applications from students in the areas of contemporary political theatres and performance and dramaturgical experimentation in new writing and ensemble practice.
-I have supervised to completion many postgraduate students on MRes (Directing and Dramaturgy), and MPhil programmes, a number of whom went on to complete PhDs, as well as the following doctoral students:
+I welcome PhD and Masters by Research applications from students in the areas of performance and political theory, performance and class, contemporary European theatre and dramaturgical experimentation in new writing and ensemble practice.

 Current doctoral students (at previous institution)